Checklist for planning your own funeral

 Please be aware that the amount that your policy pays out after you die may not be enough to cover the full cost of your funeral, depending on the details of the ceremony.

-A funeral plan is designed to pay the full amount of your funeral as you’ll make a detailed plan when you set it up.
+A funeral plan is designed to pay the full amount of your funeral.
+You’ll make a detailed plan when you set it up so that the cost can be agreed in advance.

 Like a life insurance policy, you pay an agreed amount into the funeral plan every month and when you die the policy pays for your funeral.
 The money that is released when you die goes straight to the funeral director.